 You never truly appreciate the value of insurance until you have to use it.

-Personally, I’ve used World Nomads since they offer some of the best, least-expensive plans on the market, but before I dive into that, let me share with you a few stories to illustrate how travel insurance has come in handy for me and my travel companions.
+Personally, I’ve used both World Nomads and SafetyWing since they offer some of the best, least-expensive plans on the market.
+Before I dive into reasons you should seriously consider one of these best travel insurance companies, let me share with you a few stories to illustrate how travel insurance has come in handy for me and my travel companions.

 Whenever people ask me about travel insurance, one of the first stories I tell is about my friend David (not his real name).